Thyroidectomy

 • Pathology results are reviewed in detail

-• Ongoing plans discussed if cancer is present
+• Ongoing plans are discussed if cancer is presen

 Once your surgery is scheduled, we’ll walk you through the prep process.
 This may include lab work, imaging, medication adjustments, and fasting instructions.